traveling really DOES change your perspectives

 People often get annoyed when travellers say that travel makes you grow because it’s just so vague.
 They want evidence.
 Proof.
 A dramatic showing of change in character.

-It raises a lot of eyebrows when trying to explain how you grew as a person by becoming more reflective thanks to the perspectives you’ve gained on life, people, cultures,… Perspectives that you’ve never imagined you were able to have before. the unknown unknowns.
+But it’s just very hard to explain how you grew as a person by becoming more reflective thanks to the perspectives you’ve gained on life, people, cultures,… Perspectives that you’ve never imagined you were able to have before. the unknown unknowns.

 Some people are naturally very self-reflective and make a lot of introspections of what is the meaning of life and how does the society around them work and what their role is in that.
 They don’t NEED to travel for it.
 But a lot of other people will only delve into their own psyche when they rip themselves out of their comfort zone.